Reduce Uric Acid Naturally

-When the levels of uric acid in the body rise too high, they can cause a variety of ailments such as gout, kidney stones, and poor renal function.
-Learn a little more about this problem and some all-natural remedies to reduce uric acid in this article!
+When uric acid levels in the body get too high, they can cause a variety of ailments such as gout, kidney stones, and poor renal function.
+Learn more about this problem and some natural remedies to reduce uric acid naturally in this article!

 Uric acid: what you need to know

 Uric acid is produced by the breakdown of a compound known as purine, which is in foods like liver, herring, anchovies, and sardines.
 Milk and some vegetables also contain purines.
 However, studies have shown that they don’t impact your health or increase the risk of gout.